Ch0p1k3/wikipedia-distance-rabbit-mq/README.md

 ```

 ## Docker image
-To start the Rabbit MQ, gRPC server and one worker you can use Docker image:
+To start the RabbitMQ, gRPC server and one worker you can use Docker image:
 ```bash
 docker run --rm -it -p 15672:15672 -p 5672:5672 -p 50051:50051 ch0p1k/rabbit-mq:latest
 ```